sccn/EEG-BIDS/README.md

 v9.1 - better handling of behavioral data.
 Fix issue with task name and BIDS dataset with no README file.

 v10.0 - adding support for re-exporting datasets.
 Adding the the "desc" key.
 Fix some event export issues.

+v10.1 - fix export wizard.